kiranuppi/DevOps-Course-Starter/README.md

 P.S : Make sure you update the Travis config to define WEBHOOK as a variable that gets read by the webhook.sh file.
 You can access the Todo app by clicking on [`https://ku-todo-app.azurewebsites.net/`](https://ku-todo-app.azurewebsites.net/)

+## Terraform

+Terraform has been used to declaratively describe our desired Azure infrastructure, and use that to deploy our todo-app with the same arrangement of Azure resources
+Application and database have now been moved to Azure cloud using terraform.
+Travis deployment script has been updated to make use of terraform to perform deployments.
+We need to set up service principal Authentication so that Travis can access and alter your azure resources.
+Once this has been set up, this will create an app registration with you as the owner.

+We will also have to register new application  (thats hosted on Azure using terraform) for OAuth in github and have to define/update following environment variables in Travis to

+  * ARM_CLIENT_ID
+  * ARM_CLIENT_SECRET
+  * ARM_SUBSCRIPTION_ID
+  * ARM_TENANT_ID
+  * GITHUB_CLIENT_ID
+  * GITHUB_CLIENT_SECRET

+The application can be accessed by clicking on [`https://production-ku-todo-app.azurewebsites.net/home`](https://production-ku-todo-app.azurewebsites.net/home)